Monolith96/SN74HC299/examples/EEPROMProgrammer/readme.md

 <img width="1551" height="915" alt="74299_EEPROMPROG_DMP" src="https://github.com/user-attachments/assets/7c28943c-276b-4c4a-91bf-4a64ec1b6875" />

 > [!NOTE]
-> if you do not want to use flip-flops and bus transceivers, EEPROM control lines should be driven directly via the MCU. this way the "all-out" state during register write cycle will not affect the EEPROM since #WE #OE #CE pins are not in the expansion pins.
+> if you do not want to use flip-flops and bus transceivers then EEPROM control lines must be driven directly via the MCU. this way the "all-out" state during register write cycle will not affect the EEPROM control lines causing unwanted read/write trigger or invalid data/address, since #WE #OE #CE pins are not in the expansion pins and their state are set from outside of the library before and after shifting data in or out.

 Here's the schematics for this example: